 I’d rather wake up in the middle of nowhere than in any city on Earth.
 Steve McQueen

 I have always been an independent sort.
 As I kid, I often ‘ran away from home’.
-I never went far –usually exploring the outer reaches of our 25 acres.
-Many times I had my school backpack and stuffed it with a sleeping bag, snacks and a book and had a good day.
-Summers were great as I often set up a tent somewhere on the property and was ‘gone’ for a few days at a time.
+I never went very far –usually exploring the outer reaches of our 25 acres.
+Many times, I had my school backpack and stuffed it with a sleeping bag, snacks and a book and had a good day.
+Summers were great as I often set up a tent somewhere on the property and was ‘away’ for a few days at a time.
 A couple of times, I built a little raft a floated it on the creek pretending to be Tom Sawyer.
-As a child, my fondest wish to be a boy scout… just one problem, I lacked a penis.
+As a child, my fondest wish to be a boy scout.
 Our town didn’t have a girl scouts, but that didn’t stop me from checking out books in the library on ‘wilderness survival’.
 I taught myself cool things like how to build a fire, how to set up a tent, and how not to get attacked by bears.

 Up until my mid 20’s I considered myself to be pretty outdoorsy, enjoying to spend as much time outside and under the sun as possible, hiking, biking, communicating with nature and all that crap.
 But somewhere along the line, things changed.
 It’s hard to put a finger on exactly when this happen, but I think it had something to do with getting my first big girl job.
 Working 6 days a week with minimal vacation time sucked the life out of my soul, and after about 2 years, I couldn’t do it anymore.
 It had been 2 years since I’d had a vacation so just after my two year work-anniversary, I took off to the North Carolina’s Outer Banks.